 Getting Solar Permits & Passing Inspection

-Solar company bankruptcies can cause incomplete paperwork, permits, or inspections.
+Solar closures can cause incomplete paperwork, permits, or inspections.
 This can be a big hassle because your local jurisdiction may require certain checks before your system is fully approved.

 Without the original installer to fix things or answer questions, you might have to hire a new solar company just to handle what was left behind with your solar orphan.
 These new companies often charge extra, especially if they need to fix code violations, such as grounding or wiring issues.